vbearn/YourCarBud/README.md

 Currently the application accepts this extra data exactly when marking the OrderStep as Success, using a dynamically-crafted DTO.
 (Refer to section 2.3. for the payloads)

-This approach has the benefit of being fully automated and dynamic, but lacks a clear specification and validators for the Json Payload.
+This approach has the benefit of being fully automated and dynamic (and is easily configured through the `AfterStatusUpdate()` method of each `IOrderStepWorkflowBehaviour`), but lacks a clear specification and validators for the Json Payload.
 Hence currently a manual validation is being performed on the DTO.

 TODO: This can be further improved